-- World Health Organisation’s Emergency Use Listing (WHO EUL) vaccines such as Sinovac-CoronaVac, Sinopharm, and AstraZeneca
+- World Health Organisation’s Emergency Use Listing (WHO EUL) vaccines such as Sinopharm, and AstraZeneca

-A person who has been fully vaccinated will be considered as having a “cleared status”.
-Apart from being fully vaccinated, however, a person can also gain a cleared status if they have:
+Apart from being fully vaccinated, a person can also gain a cleared status if they have:

-- Had a negative Pre-Event Testing (PET) result taken in the past 24 hours before the expected end of the event.
+- Had a negative Pre-Event Testing (PET) result from an MOH-approved test provider taken in the past 24 hours before the expected end of the event.

-You may dine-in in a group of up to 2 people if the group*:
+You may dine-in in a group of up to 5 people (regardless of whether the others are from the same household as you) if the group:

 - Is fully vaccinated;

-- Comprises unvaccinated children aged 12 years and below as long as the children are from the same household
+- Comprises unvaccinated children aged 12 years and below as long as the children are from the same household; or